CrossBreezeNL/CrossGenerate/Documentation/docs/Examples/Microsoft_SSIS/Datavault/Hub_package.md

-# Microsoft SSIS - Datavault - Hub load package
+# Microsoft SSIS - DataVault - Hub load package

+In this example the Hub load package for the [DataVault](../DataVault) solution is described.

 ## Model
 See [DWH Model](../../model/DWH_Model)